alimanfoo/anjl/README.md

 this package to provide faster implementations for use in population genomics.

-Bug reports and suggestions are welcome but I make no promises regarding support, please be patient and understanding!
+Bug reports, suggestions and pull requests are welcome but I make no promises regarding support, please be patient and understanding!